 At the bottom right of the Geoprocessing pane, you can choose to view the tools with description and details or as a list view.

 The Spatial Join dialog box appears.
 Most geoprocessing tools have parameters you can set to change the tool's result.
 For this tool, you'll first choose the feature layers to join.

 - For Target Features, choose Tourist Attractions.
 For Join Features, choose Rail Stations.

 To learn more about any parameter, point to the parameter.
 Then, point to the information button that appears.
 A ToolTip appears with a description of the parameter.

 Next, you'll set the Output Feature Class parameter.
 Many geoprocessing tools create an output layer, leaving the original layers unchanged.

 By default, output layers are saved in a folder specialized for geographic data, called a geodatabase, that was created when you created the project.
 You'll leave the output location unchanged, but you'll change the output name.

 - For Output Feature Class, click the text box.
-Replace the text TouristAttractions_SpatialJo with Tourist_Attractions_Join, leaving the rest of the path unchanged.
+Replace the text with Tourist_Attractions_Join.

 You'll leave the Join one to one operation unchanged.
 This operation ensures that each tourist attraction is joined to only one rail station, which is ideal for your purposes because you only want to know the single closest station.